LLA Fair Coordinator

 During my time at Loma Linda Academy, I had the opportunity to design a logo for their annual community fair.
 Not only is it known as one of the biggest events of the school year, it is also one of the most important events of the year because it connects with the local community.
 Additionally, it also serves as advertising for the school through word of mouth and social media.
 The average attendance is around 1,500 people; therefore, our school would usually need about 60 staff, faculty, and students to make this event possible.

-Lisa Corrales, the fair coordinator for the year, approached me about designing a logo for the first task.
-She wanted the fair theme to be Route 66.
+Lisa Corrales, the fair coordinator for the year, and I worked together on this major project.
+The first task was the logo and the Route 66 theme.
 We also discussed the entire project timeline and had a week to create the logo.
-She outlined the following thigs the logo must reflect:
+She outlined the following things the logo must reflect:

 I sketched ten drafts for presentation to Lisa.
 The one we selected had a travel vibe with a clear indication of a Route 66 theme.
 Also important was the fact that it can be seen from a few feet away on any printed or digitized medium for distribution.